mibk/dali/README.md

 sql := `SELECT [where]
 	FROM location
 ```
-So there is one way to escape identifiers among all drivers.
+So there is one way to escape identifiers among all dialects.

 ### Handy placeholders

-Again, placeholder manipulation is the same for all drivers and besides that it also provides
+Again, placeholder manipulation is the same for all dialects and besides that it also provides
 some additional placeholders.
 The complete list is:

 ```
 ?          primitive value or a value implementing driver.Valuer ?...       a slice of values which is going to be expanded (especially useful in
            IN clauses)
-?values    expects as an argument either Map, or a struct.
+?values    expects either Map, or a struct as an argument.
 It derives column names
-           from map keys or struct fields and constructs a VALUES clause (e.g. INSERT INTO user ?values)
+           from map keys or struct fields and constructs a VALUES clause (e.g.
+           INSERT INTO user ?values)
-?set       similar to ?values but used for SET clauses (e.g. UPDATE user SET ?set) ?values... expects as an argument a slice of structs which is expanded into multi
+?set       similar to ?values but used for SET clauses (e.g. UPDATE user SET ?set) ?values... expects a slice of structs as an argument which is expanded into multi
            INSERT clause
 ?ident     used for identifiers (column or table name) ?ident...  expands identifiers and separates them with a comma